blotspot/garmin-watchface-protomolecule/README.md

 - Body Battery
 - Stress Level

+### Interactive Complications and Press Zones

+> [!NOTE]
+> Only for newer watches with a touch screen.

+- Many data fields on the watchface are triggerable: long pressing a data field will launch its complication.
+- In addition to per-field triggers, there are four extra configurable trigger zones that can be assigned to launch a desired complication when pressed: the Date area, the Time area, the Right side, and the Left side of the watch.
+These trigger zones can be configured in the watchface settings to choose which complication each zone launches.

 ### Attributions

 - Uses a slightly modified Version of the [DINish Font](https://github.com/playbeing/dinish) for the date and time elements.